About Adam

 Expertise

-Adam has a wide-ranging litigation practice encompassing the following areas:
+Adam has built a market-leading practice in several key areas:

 - Professional negligence claims